irrdnet/irrd/docs/users/database-changes.rst

 -----------------
 There are two ways to submit changes:

 * By sending an e-mail with the RPSL objects.
-This method supports MD5-PW, CRYPT-PW and PGPKEY authentication.
+This method supports BCRYPT-PW, MD5-PW, CRYPT-PW and PGPKEY authentication.
 You will receive a reply by e-mail with the result.
 * Over HTTPS, through a REST API.
-This method supports MD5-PW and CRYPT-PW authentication.
+This method supports BCRYPT-PW, MD5-PW and CRYPT-PW authentication.
 You receive the results in the HTTP response.

 All objects submitted are validated for the presence, count and syntax, though the syntax validation is limited for some attributes.